 The model file that the generator creates is just a bare-bones model file in the

 app/models directory (which you could easily have created yourself).
 The other main file is the migration file in the

-db/migrations folder, which starts with a complicated looking timestamp like
+db/migrate folder, which starts with a complicated looking timestamp like

-If you dive into that file, you’ll see that there’s not much in it except another bare-bones ruby class that inherits from
+If you dive into that file, you’ll see that there’s not much in it except another bare-bones Ruby class that inherits from

 ActiveRecord::Migration and some timestamps.
 The timestamps just create

 updated_at columns for you so you can track when your database records were created or modified.
 These two columns are just helpful enough that they are included as standard practice.

 If you want to only create the database migration file (without the Model or any of the test files), just use

 $ rails generate migration NameYourMigration.
 You’ll end up using this one more once you’ve got things up and running since you’ll probably be modifying your data table instead of creating a new one.
 There’s a syntax for specifying additional parameters when you call this (which you’ll see in the reading), but there’s no need to remember that syntax because you can also manually go in and edit the migration file yourself.